2020 Stanley Cup playoffs: Playoff bracket

-In each round, the highest remaining seed in each conference is matched against the lowest remaining seed.
-The higher-seeded team is awarded home ice advantage.
+In each round, the highest remaining seed in each conference was matched against the lowest remaining seed.
+The higher-seeded team was awarded home ice advantage.
 In the Stanley Cup Finals, home ice was determined based on regular season points percentage.
 Each best-of-five series followed a 2–2–1 format: the higher-seeded team was the designated as the host for games one and two (and game five, if necessary), and the lower-seeded team was the host for games three (and game four, if necessary).
 Each best-of-seven series followed a 2–2–1–1–1 format: the higher-seeded team was the host for games one and two (and games five and seven, if necessary), and the lower-seeded team was the host for games three and four (and game six, if necessary).
-In the First Round, the top four teams in each conference were seeded one through four based on their final standings from the Round-robin.
-The teams that advanced from the Qualifying Round were re-seeded five through eight based on their regular season points percentage.
+In the first round, the top four teams in each conference were seeded one through four based on their final standings from the round-robin.
+The teams that advanced from the qualifying round were re-seeded five through eight based on their regular season points percentage.